 Challenge number Detail of challenge 1.
 Assessments, observations, and discussions with pupils indicate under- developed oral language skills and vocabulary gaps among many disad- vantaged pupils.
 These gaps are evident on entry to Reception at our federated Infant school, with gaps persisting throughout KS2.
 In general, these gaps are more prevalent among our disadvantaged pupils than their peers.
 2. Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally continue to experience greater difficulties with phonics on entry to KS2, than their peers.
 This negatively impacts their development as readers.
-3. Internal and external (where available) assessments indicate that maths attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils, with this gap remaining steady to the end of
+3. Assessments and observations indicate that disadvantaged pupils make less progress and attainment in writing by the end of KS2.
+This is attributed to a combination of factors - oracy skills are not as strong as non-disadvantaged peers; transcription skills are not fully secured by the end of LKS2; this means that chn have a greater cognitive load when carrying out more complex writing tasks in UKS2.
+4. Internal and external (where available) assessments indicate that maths attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils, with this gap remaining steady to the end of KS2.

-KS2.
 Disadvantaged pupils generally underachieve on the Y4 Multiplication Tables check (MTC) - this lack of fluency has a significant impact on further development and attainment in maths.
-4. Our assessments and observations indicate that the education and well- being of many of our disadvantaged pupils have been impacted by par- tial school closures to a greater extent than for other pupils.
-These find- ings are supported by national studies.
-This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in maths.
-5. Our assessments (including wellbeing survey), observations and discussions with pupils and families have identified social, emotional and mental health difficulties for many pupils both during and following school closure.
-These challenges particularly affect disadvantaged pupils, including their attainment.
+5. Our assessments, observations and discussions with pupils and families have identified social, emotional and mental health difficulties for many pupils.
+These challenges particularly affect disadvantaged pupils, including their academic attainment and progress.